-Support Metropolitan America.
-Metropolitan areas account for 84 percent of the U.S. population and more than 85 percent of employment, income and production of goods and services (source: U.S. Conference of Mayors, July 2012.)
-Growing congestion and poor system reliability, along with deteriorating infrastructure, threaten the ability of these regions - and the nation - to compete globally.
+Metropolitan areas account for 84 percent of the U.S. population and more than 85 percent of employment, income and production of goods and services (source: U.S. Conference of Mayors, July 2012).
+Growing congestion and poor travel reliability, along with deteriorating infrastructure, threaten the ability of regions and the nation to compete globally.
 Metropolitan regions must play a stronger role in the nation's transportation programs, both in the authority to direct investment and demonstrate accountability for the system's performance.
 DRCOG supports transportation legislation that addresses metropolitan mobility and accessibility issues, specifically with consideration for the following:

-Enable major metropolitan areas to establish and implement overarching plans for intraregional mobility and accessibility with focus on:
+- Enable major metropolitan areas to establish and implement overarching plans for mobility accessibility with focus on: - Increased accessibility, modal choices and seamless transfers. - Elimination of traffic chokepoints and reduction of severe traffic congestion. - Strategies that manage transportation demand, provide transit service and implement non-motorized methods of travel. - Strategies for accommodating inter-regional movement of people and goods within and through the metropolitan areas. - Fostering livable communities for people of all ages, incomes and abilities. - Promoting the urban infrastructure necessary to support high-density development around transit. - Performance metrics that extend beyond existing traffic congestion and motor vehicle emissions measures and consider vehicle miles traveled. reduction, economic development, environmental sustainability, global competitiveness, accessibility, etc.

-- · Easy access, choices and seamless transfers - Elimination of traffic chokepoints and reduction of severe traffic congestion - Strategies that manage transportation demand and provide transit service and implement nonmotorized methods of travel - Strategies for accommodating inter-regional movement of people and goods within and through the metropolitan areas - Fostering livable communities for people of all ages, incomes and abilities - Promoting the urban infrastructure necessary to support high-density development around transit - Performance metrics that extend beyond existing traffic congestion and motor vehicle emissions measures and consider VMT reduction, economic development, environmental sustainability, global competitiveness, accessibility, etc. - Fold Complete Streets policies into the metropolitan planning process so that transportation agencies routinely consider designing and operating the entire right-of-way to enable safe access for drivers, transit users and vehicles, pedestrians, and bicyclists, as well as for older people, children and people with disabilities.
+Fold Complete Streets policies into the metropolitan planning process so that transportation agencies routinely consider designing and operating the entire right of way to enable safe access for drivers, transit users and vehicles, pedestrians, and bicyclists, as well as for older people, children and people with disabilities.